rice0069/portfolio/README.md

 ## The challenges

-One of the biggest challenges I faced was actually starting to work on this website.
-I was hesitant to start development because I was anxious about using the Bootstrap framework.
-I didn't have a very good understanding of the framework and I initially felt more comfortable hardcoding the whole website, but I couldn't due to the requirements of the project.
+One of the challenges I faced when developping this website was that initially, I wasn't confident in my knowledge of Bootstrap, before I started development I thought I was going to really struggle with this project because of that.
+But what I ended up doing is I watched the zoom recordings of our classes that went over Bootstrap aswell as watched some video guides about it on Youtube.
+This really helped me get started.

-When I finally decided to start the project I started by rewatched the Zoom classroom recordings from when we started learning/using Bootstrap in class (I believe this was the week 9 & 10 recordings) as well as watched some video guides on Youtube.
-Working alongside these resources helped make me feel more confident in using Bootstrap to develop my website and once I truly got started, I found that Bootstrap made developing many parts of this site much, much easier.
+Another challenge I faced was that I wasn't sure what dimensions I should make my images for the website.
+I don't really understand what sizes my images should be in order to be optimized.
+I ended making two versions of each image, one that was the default size and one that was smaller for when the site was being loaded on smaller sized viewports.
+I'm not really sure if the sizes I chose are good or not so if you're reading this and could give me some feedback/advice on the subject I would greatly appreciate it.

 ## Assets/Resources